 If you're having particular difficulties tolerating pressure, some machines have special adaptive pressure functions to improve comfort.
-You also may benefit from using a humidifier along with your CPAP system.
+You might also benefit from using a humidifier along with your CPAP system.

-CPAP may be given at a continuous (fixed) pressure or varied (autotitrating) pressure.
+CPAP may be given at a continuous (fixed) pressure or varied (autotitrating) pressure (APAP).
 In fixed CPAP, the pressure stays constant.
 In autotitrating CPAP, the levels of pressure are adjusted if the device senses increased airway resistance.

-CPAP is more commonly used because it's been well-studied for obstructive sleep apnea and has been shown to effectively treat obstructive sleep apnea.
-However, for people who have difficulty tolerating fixed CPAP, BiPAP or autotitrating CPAP may be worth a try.
+CPAP is more commonly used because it's been well studied for obstructive sleep apnea and has been shown to effectively treat obstructive sleep apnea.
+However, for people who have difficulty tolerating fixed CPAP, BPAP or APAP might be worth a try.

 Mouthpiece (oral device).
 Though positive airway pressure is often an effective treatment, oral appliances are an alternative for some people with mild or moderate obstructive sleep apnea.
+It's also used for people with severe sleep apnea who can't use CPAP.
 These devices may reduce your sleepiness and improve your quality of life.

 Surgery or other procedures

 An impulse generator is implanted in the chest and stimulates the nerve that controls tongue movements.